zulip/zulip/api_docs/outgoing-webhooks.md

 Outgoing webhooks allow you to build or set up Zulip integrations which are notified when certain types of messages are sent in Zulip.
-When one of those events is triggered, we'll send a HTTP POST payload to the webhook's configured URL.
+When one of those events is triggered, we'll send an HTTP POST payload to the webhook's configured URL.
 Webhooks can be used to power a wide range of Zulip integrations.
 For example, the [Zulip Botserver][zulip-botserver] is built on top of this API.